adaptech-cz/Tesseract4Android/README.md

 to app's private directory on device.
 This is simple, but you are keeping 2 instances of the data file (first is kept in the APK file itself, second is kept on the storage) - wasting some space.
-If you plan to use multiple traineddata files, it would be better to download them directly from the internet rather than distributing them withing the APK.
+If you plan to use multiple traineddata files, it would be better to download them directly from the internet rather than distributing them within the APK.

 ## Building